advanced-security-demo/mona-gallery-wip/exercises/lab 1 - dependabot.md

 For this exercise we will modify the `.github/dependabot.yml` file to include the following configuration changes:
 1. We used **Azure Artifacts** for creating a Maven artifact storage
-2. Create an AZURE_USER & AZURE_TOKEN secret key for dependabot under the repository settings
+2. Create an AZURE_USER & AZURE_TOKEN secret key for dependabot under the repository settings.
+More details on Azure Artifacts can be found [here](https://learn.microsoft.com/en-us/azure/devops/artifacts/get-started-maven?view=azure-devops)
 3. To demostrate this integration we are focusing on the Java code that is bundled in the repo under the `storage-service` directory in the root
 4. We explicitly define the `directory` element in `dependabot.yml` to point to the folder where the pom.xml for this java code base is located
 5. The `url` corresponds to the url of the private artifactory (Azure Artifacts in this case)